Henry Swoboda: Life and career

-Henry Swoboda (29 October 1897, Prague – 13 August 1990, Rossinière) was a Czech-American conductor and musicologist and, with James Grayson and Mischa Naida, co-founder of U.S. Westminster Records which flourished in the late 1940s and throughout the 1950s as a purveyor of classical music recordings.
-Swoboda made many recordings for Westminster and the Concert Hall record label, including the first commercially available recording of Bruckner's Sixth Symphony.
-He worked from 1927 to 1931 for Electrola, Berlin and later as conductor for Radio-Prag.
-He was a Guestprofessor at University of Southern California between 1931 and 1939 and emigrated in 1939 to the United States.
+Along with James Grayson and Mischa Naida, he was a co-founder of U.S. Westminster Records which flourished in the late 1940s and throughout the 1950s as a purveyor of classical music recordings.
+Swoboda made many recordings for Westminster and the Concert Hall record label, including the first commercially available recordings of Bruckner's Sixth Symphony and Dvořák's 3rd.